Setting Up Your Home Gym on a Dime

 Dr. Kristin’s Home Workout Bag

-If you opened my closet, you wouldn’t find anything flashy.
+If you opened my gym bag, you wouldn’t find anything flashy.
 Just a small bag with essentials that let me train anywhere:

 That’s it.